StokicDusan/Useful-Javascript-Functions/README.md

 # Welcome to Useful-Javascript-Functions
 This is a collection of tips and some small chunks and pieces of useful Javascript functionalities that I learn day to day across a variety of websites.
 This might come in handy to beginners for learning or working on Javascript projects.

-This collection can be used as a cheatsheet and will be expanded upon as I work on perfectiong my own knowledge in Javascript.
+This collection can be used as a reminder and will be expanded upon as I work on perfectiong my own knowledge in Javascript.

 ## Categories
 Below are liks to